Conforming and discontinuous discretizations of non-isothermal Darcy-Forchheimer flows: Acknowledgments

 \section{Acknowledgments}

 This work received funding from the European Union (ERC SyG, NEMESIS, project number 101115663).
 Views and opinions expressed are, however, those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
 PFA, SB, and MB are members of INdAM-GNCS.
+SB and MB kindly acknowledge partial financial support by INdAM-GNCS project 2025 CUP E53C24001950001.
 The present research is part of the activities of “Dipartimento di Eccellenza 2023-2027”, funded by MUR, Italy.